-School of Business, Entrepreneurship, and Computational and Information Sciences students of diverse levels of academic preparation for places of leadership and service in society by providing a high quality, in-depth, and stimulating education in business administration.
+The mission of the School of Business, Entrepreneurship, and Computational and Information Sciences (BECIS) is to prepare students of diverse levels of academic preparation for places of leadership and service in society by providing a high quality, in-depth, and stimulating education in business administration.
 The school supports the mission of Stillman College by providing an educational experience that is characterized by personal attention and guidance to students, a commitment to continuous curriculum development, utilization of technology to enhance instructional delivery with emphasis on extracurricular activities that promote student leadership and understanding of contemporary business practices in a global society.
 The school's primary goal is to provide a high-quality education for the development of future business influencers and leaders who are uniquely qualified to manage in a technologically advanced global marketplace.
 The School is composed of the following concentrations: accounting, management, marketing, and supply chain and logistics.